contractlevel/yield/README.md

 ## Future Developments

-- more stablecoin support (swapping to one with highest yield)
+- more stablecoin support (swapping to one with highest yield, such as USD1, USDT, etc.)
 - more chains
-- more yield strategies/protocols
+- more yield strategies/protocols (such as Euler)
-- fees
+- fees (and automated Chainlink service payments)
 - svm compatability
 - ccip calldata compression (should use solady.libZip for compressing/decompressing depositData, withdrawData and strategy struct)
 - uniswap integration to allow users to "buy" yieldcoin with any asset, ie they pay with eth and it gets swapped to the usdc amount then deposited

+## Acknowledgement

+The idea for this project came from the [Concero V2 Whitepaper, Section 7.1](https://concero.io/v2_whitepaper.pdf).